SHasan96/diffusion-project/README.md

 rustc -O diffusion.rs
 ```
 An executable with a the name "diffusion" is created.
-Note that the -O optimization flag is very important as without it the program runs drastically slower.
+Note that the -O optimization flag is very important as without it the program runs drastically slower.<br>
 To run without partition:
 ```
 ./diffusion 10 n